 The quality of their eyesight is still improving and not quite complete at 3 months old.
 It won’t reach peak efficiency in all levels of light until they are about 4 months old.

 A kitten should have all 26 deciduous (baby) teeth by 3 months old, and some of them might even have started to be pushed out by the permanent adult teeth underneath.
 This process continues for 3 or 4 months, until all 30 adult teeth have come through.

 During periods of intense teething, your kitten might drool a lot, and become irritable and sensitive to handling.
 You can help them out by providing suitable toys to chew on – but not ones which are too hard, as these can result in broken teeth.
 A teething kitten’s breath might also take on a bit more odor than usual, which is normal and usually passes once all the adult teeth have fully erupted.

 3 month old kittens still have their ‘kitten coat’, which is finer, softer, and less shiny than their adult coat.
-They’ll hang on to it until the onset of puberty at around 6 months old, so enjoy it while it lasts!
+They’ll hang on to it until the onset of puberty at around 5 to 6 months old, so enjoy it while it lasts!

 How Big Is A 3 Month Old Kitten?

 The size of a 3 month old kitten depends partly upon their breed.
 Large cat breeds, such as Maine Coons and Norwegian Forest cats, have larger kittens than small breeds such as Siamese cats and Singapuras.
 And large breed kittens tend to grow faster too.

 As a very, very, loose rule of thumb, a three month old kitten weighs about 3 pounds.
 But they can weigh as little as 2 pounds or as much as 4 pounds too.
 Your vet will help you monitor their weight during this time, and advise you if they weigh too much, or too little.